number42net/restoreblog/2020-12-23 Macintosh SE/index.md

 ## External battery modification

 Although the original battery had not yet started to leak, it was already well below 1v.
-I replaced it with an externally accessible CR2032 battery.
+If the battery leaks while installed in the logic board it can cause irepr I replaced it with an externally accessible CR2032 battery.
 This way it's easy to remove the battery for long term storage and even if it leaks it won't affect the board.

 Here is the original battery for reference:

 ![Original battery](IMG_20210101_173212.jpg)

-I soldered new wires directly to the clipped battery leads with an 1N5819 Schottky diode inline.
-Although this Macintosh should not charge the battery,  it never hurts to add a bit extra safety.
+I soldered new wires directly to the clipped battery leads with a Schottky diode inline.
+Although this Macintosh should not charge the battery,  it never hurts to add a bit extra safety. (note: the Schottky diode was later removed because it dropped the voltage to low)

 Before adding heat shrink tube and hot glue for strain relief: